fhill122/rum/README.md

 Major:
 - no master
 - free serialization choices
-- auto choose the best transportation among itc, ipc or tcp
+- auto choose the best transportation among intra-process, ipc or tcp
 - few dependencies (only libzmq is mandatory)

 Misc: